QuickBooks Blog

 Several items are included in owner’s equity within the balance sheet, such as:

 This applies to businesses structured as sole proprietorships.
-However, if you’ve structured your business as a corporation, accounts like retained earnings, treasury stock, and additional paid-in capital could also be included in your balance sheet.
+However, if you’ve structured your business as a corporation, owner’s equity works a little differently.
+It’s usually called shareholders’ equity and there are additional factors to consider.

 Can owner’s equity be negative?